Apollo-Level2-Web-Dev/B7A6/README.md

 | **Documentation** | Postman | API testing and interactive documentation |
 | **Deployment** | Vercel (Serverless Functions) / Render | Production backend API deployment |

+> **Note:** You do not need to use every technology in every project.
+Choose technologies based on the actual requirements of your project.

 ---

 ## 🎯 Key Rules